 Making cranberry sauce is one of the easiest dishes you’ll ever make.
 After you measure everything out, place all ingredients in a small saucepan and bring the mixture to a boil.
 Reduce the heat a little and let the mixture continue cooking at a slow boil for 5 minutes.

-Reduce the heat and allow the. cranberry sauce to simmer for about 15 minutes.
+Reduce the heat and allow the mixture to simmer for about 15 minutes.
 The sauce will continue to thicken as it simmers.

-Let the cranberry sauce cool for about 20 minutes, then refrigerate overnight.
-The cranberry sauce will become jellied when fully chilled.
-It’s okay for it to be a little loose.
+Let the mixture cool for about 20 minutes, then refrigerate overnight.
+It will become jellied when fully chilled.
+But don’t worry if it’s a little loose; you can always strain some of the extra liquid out.

 How do I make Jellied Cranberry Sauce?

-There is only one additional step to making Jellied Cranberry Sauce.
+There is only one additional step to make the jellied version of this classic side dish.

-- Pour the hot whole-berry cranberry sauce into a fine-mesh strainer over a heat-proof bowl.
+- Pour the finished hot mixture into a fine-mesh strainer over a heat-proof bowl.

-- Stir the cranberry sauce and pour the strained sauce into a smaller container.
+- Stir the mixture and pour the strained sauce into a smaller container.
 Allow to cool at room temperature, then cover and refrigerate.

 Cranberry sauce isn’t just for turkey; it goes well with roast chicken and roast pork.
 Can you imagine the smiles at your table when you serve homemade cranberry sauce with dinner?